-Always having all the ingested data saved in AWS S3 is an essential step, not only as a lifesaver in case of problems with other hotter storages but also to create a shared data lake which can be later analysed with Athena EMR, Glue Jobs, Glue databrew and also external tools.
+Always having all the ingested data saved in Amazon S3 is an essential step, not only as a lifesaver in case of problems with other hotter storages but also to create a shared data lake which can be later analysed with Amazon Athena EMR, AWS Glue Jobs, AWS Glue databrew and also external tools.

-Furthermore you can use Firehose to directly deliver data to AWS ElasticSearch for real time analysis and if needed it is also very easy to deliver the batches of ingested data to a relational database (e.g. Aurora Serverless Postgres/MySQL) using either AWS Data Migration tasks or event based Lambda functions.
-Migrating inserted data (or an aggregation of inserted data) to an existing relational database is often quite useful if you need them to enrich an existing legacy application already using the database.
+Furthermore, you can use Firehose to directly deliver data to AWS ElasticSearch for real-time analysis and if needed it is also very easy to deliver the batches of ingested data to a relational database (e.g. Amazon Aurora Serverless Postgres/MySQL) using either AWS Data Migration tasks or event-based Lambda functions.
+Migrating inserted data (or aggregation of inserted data) to an existing relational database is often quite useful if you need them to enrich an existing legacy application already using the database.

 The beauty of Firehose is that you can also add it as a subsequent step!
-In our simple coffee application we are not using it and images and analyses are saved directly in S3 and AWS Aurora Serverless MySQL by Lambda Functions.
+In our simple coffee application, we are not using it, and images and analyses are saved directly in Amazon S3 and Amazon Aurora Serverless MySQL by Lambda Functions.
 Anyway, if the app grows bigger we can integrate it flawlessly!

-Once your data is in a storage, it is time to analyse them.
-Methodologies can differ greatly and common examples range from simple queries run in relational databases to long and complex analytical jobs run in Redshift data warehouses and to near real time processing using Kinesis connected EMR or ElasticSearch.
+Once your data is in storage, it is time to analyse them.
+Methodologies can differ greatly and common examples range from simple queries run in relational databases to long and complex analytical jobs run in Redshift data warehouses and to near real-time processing using Amazon Kinesis connected EMR or ElasticSearch.

-However in the future we may be interested in running much more advanced queries on our data and maybe do some data quality inspection and machine learning training.
-So we need to have these data out of Aurora and into S3 in order to analyze them with Glue jobs and Databrew and if needed to load them easily with Apache Spark either from Glue or AWS EMR.
-To do this, we can follow several paths: for example we could use AWS DataMigration service to move the data to S3 as Parquet files or maybe we could create a Glue Job, load the data using Glue Connection to RDS and Spark and then write them into S3.
+However, in the future, we may be interested in running much more advanced queries on our data and maybe doing some data quality inspection and machine learning training.
+So we need to have these data out of Amazon Aurora and into Amazon S3 in order to analyze them with AWS Glue jobs and Databrew and if needed to load them easily with Apache Spark either from AWS Glue or AWS EMR.
+To do this, we can follow several paths: for example, we could use AWS DataMigration service to move the data to Amazon S3 as Parquet files or maybe we could create a AWS Glue Job, load the data using AWS Glue Connection to RDS and Spark and then write them into Amazon S3.

-After this would need to run a Glue crawler in order to create DataCatalog that will be used by Athena and Glue for queries and jobs.
+After this would need to run an AWS Glue crawler in order to create DataCatalog that will be used by Amazon Athena and AWS Glue for queries and jobs.

-Here however we will show you a different and sometimes much flexible path to export, clean and catalogue our data from a relational database: Athena custom data source.
+Here however we will show you a different and sometimes much more flexible path to export, clean, and catalog our data from a relational database: Amazon Athena custom data source.

-By default, Athena comes with S3 – Glue data Catalog integrations but AWS recently added the possibility to add customized data sources such as JDBC connected databases, AWS CloudWatch or to query S3 but using a custom Apache Hive metastore.
-In our case we are interested in connecting to MySQL Aurora Serverless so we need to go to Athena Home, configure a workgroup named AmazonAthenaPreviewFunctionality and then add an S3 query output path:
+By default, Amazon Athena comes with Amazon S3 - AWS Glue data Catalog integrations but AWS recently added the possibility to add customized data sources such as JDBC connected databases, AWS CloudWatch or to query Amazon S3 but using a custom Apache Hive metastore.
+In our case we are interested in connecting to MySQL Amazon Aurora Serverless so we need to go to Amazon Athena Home, configure a workgroup named AmazonAthenaPreviewFunctionality and then add an Amazon S3 query output path:

-After this, we can go back to athena home and select Connect Data Source:
+After this, we can go back to Amazon Athena home and select Connect Data Source:

 We are presented with a web page where we need to select the type of data source: we go for Query a data source (beta) ad MySQL:

-You are presented with this page where you need to enter the JDBC connection uri for Aurora and select the subnet and security group for the Lambda function that athena will use to establish the JDBC connection.
-Choose them wisely otherwise the Lambda won’t reach the Aurora instance!
+You are presented with this page where you need to enter the JDBC connection URI for Amazon Aurora and select the subnet and security group for the Lambda function that Amazon Athena will use to establish the JDBC connection.
+Choose them wisely otherwise the Lambda won’t reach the Amazon Aurora instance!

 Note that at first, Databases and tables won’t appear.
-Fear not: If you go to the lambda functions you’ll see failures and in cloudwatch you’ll see an error like:
+Fear not: If you go to the lambda functions you’ll see failures and in Amazon Cloudwatch you’ll see an error like:

 Catalog is not supported in multiplexer.
 After registering the catalog in Athena, must set 'iotarticolo_connection_string' environment variable in Lambda.
 See JDBC connector README for further details.: java.lang.RuntimeException

-As you can see, Athena was smart enough to convert tinyint(1) data to bool but could not fetch mysql datetime columns.
-This is due to a very well known problem with jdbc connector and the easier fix is to just create a new field were the datetime is a string in Java datetime format:
+As you can see, Amazon Athena was smart enough to convert tinyint(1) data to bool but could not fetch mysql datetime columns.
+This is due to a very well-known problem with jdbc connector and the easier fix is to just create a new field where the datetime is a string in Java datetime format:

 UPDATE coffees SET coffees.coffee_hour_str=DATE_FORMAT(coffee_hour, '%Y-%m-%d %H:%i:%s'); ALTER TABLE coffees ADD COLUMN coffee_hour_str VARCHAR(255) AFTER coffee_hour;

-At this point, Athena will be able to read the new field.
+At this point, Amazon Athena will be able to read the new field.

-And now we are ready for a beautiful trick: let’s just go to the Glue dashboard and create a new Database.
+And now we are ready for a beautiful trick: let’s just go to the AWS Glue dashboard and create a new Database.
 A database is just a logical container for metadate.
-You can chose the name you prefer:
+You can choose the name you prefer:

-At this point we can go back to Athena and run a query like this:
+At this point we can go back to Amazon Athena and run a query like this: